Published: March 19, 2019 | Last Updated: November 8, 2024

 All that planning was leading you to this moment.
 Production is upon you.

-Remember that, as director, every major decision is up to you, but your primary roll is to work with the actors, so don’t concern yourself with the minutiae of what everyone else is doing.
 You picked your crew because you’re confident in their skills, and they will come to you when they’re ready to show you their work.
 So trust them and let them do their thing.

 Step Seven: Editing and Post-Production

 The film is shot, and you’ve got hours of footage to sift through for what will ultimately clock in at less than 20 minutes.
-To make sense of it all, to bring some semblance of order to the mess of video littering your hard drive, you’ve got to bring on an editor.
+To make sense of it all and to bring some semblance of order to the mess of video littering your hard drive, you’ve got to bring on an editor.

 Once you have your editor, you’ll spend the next few days using them as an extension of your thoughts, telling them what you’re looking for, and slowly tracking and backtracking through the forest of footage until you build your rough cut.

-Good sound is half the film
+Good sound is half the film.

-Color grading helps stress the tone and mood
+Color grading helps stress the tone and mood.

-Once the sound design and picture are locked, you’ll work through the color grading process with your editor to get the look you’re going for, whether it’s a washed-out neo-noir or warm-toned comedy.
+Once the sound design and picture are locked, you’ll work through the color grading process with your editor to get the look you’re going for, whether a washed-out neo-noir or warm-toned comedy.

 Step Eight: The Score